perozol/termahterPicker/README.txt

-TO RUN THE TESTS:
-> python tests.py
-"These tests cover the vectorization of movies, the knn core algorithm, and then finally the integration of both."

 TO RUN THE PROGRAM:
+> mongod

+On another terminal
-> python rating_predictor.py classify_movies.json
+> python server.py

 ----------------------------------------------------------------------------------------------------------------------------
 CORE FILES:
+classifies a movie based on this trained data" knn.py: "The core knn algorithm, takes in a trained dict of movies, and then finally moviesearch.py: "Boolean retrieval search engine" mv.json: "Data used to train classifier" rating_predictor.py: "Trains the data and executes the knn algorithm" serve.py: "Implementation of local server" settings.py: "Establishes ports to use for server and database"
-knn.py: "The core knn algorithm, takes in a trained dict of movies, and then finally classifies a movie based on this trained data" vectorization.py: "Takes in a json file, and formats and vectorizes it in such a way that it can be classified.
-Applies weights to vectors" tests.py: "Tests over basic functionality" rating_predictor.py: "Trains the data and executes the knn algorithm" utils.py: "Reads json file from command line input"
+static: "Contains all the front end files: HTML, javascript, css, etc" utils.py: "Reads json files and established db connection" upcomingReleases.py: "Uses Rotten Tomatoes API to get movies coming out in theaters." vectorization.py: "Takes in a json file, and formats and vectorizes it in such a way that it can be classified.
+Applies weights to vectors"

+DEPENDENCIES:
+ujson
+stemming
+pymongo
 ----------------------------------------------------------------------------------------------------------------------------

 Authors: Mohamed Sleem, Luis Perozo